YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Run Time Error: gtmsecshr is running with a name other than the one it is allowed to run by design.

-Action: Verify that YottaDB/GT.M (and gtmsecshr) are correctly installed following documented procedures and that filesystem mount points have not changed.
+Action: Verify that YottaDB (and gtmsecshr) are correctly installed following documented procedures and that filesystem mount points have not changed.
 If YottaDB/GT.M is correctly installed and filesystem mount points have not changed, investigate this as an attempt to break system security.

 ----------------------
 GTMSECSHRLOGF
 ----------------------

-Last used version: V5.5-000

 GTMSECSHRLOGF, XXXX - YYYY; Error while creating GTMSECSHR log file